vlaurencena/vlaurencena/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Víctor and after 10 years of working as a journalist/writer, I started to explore web development.
+My name is Víctor and after 10 years of working as a journalist, editor and SEO writer, I started to explore web development.

 From a simple curiosity, I went on to formally study HTML, CSS, JavaScript and React with the goal of landing my first job as a Front-end Developer.